 Although farming enterprises no longer need to seek a special permit whenever they alter their activities, all buildings still need to meet the town's building code.
 Barns and livestock still have to be looked over by the animal inspector and the Board of Health still maintains oversight in matters dealing with the public health or other nuisances.

-The change in the bylaw does not effect the situation dealing with agricultural pursuits.
-In its right to farm bylaw, based on similar state regulations, the town "protects farmlands ... by allowing agricultural uses and related activities to function with minimal conflict with abutters and town agencies.
+The change in the bylaw does not affect the situation dealing with agricultural pursuits.
+In its right to farm bylaw, based on similar state regulations, the town "protects farmlands ... by allowing agricultural uses and related activities to function with minimal conflict with abutters and town agencies."

 Moreover, the bylaw requires that anyone selling property in town must inform buyers that the town is a "right to farm" community and that "the property they are about to acquire lies within a town where farming activities occur."